Disorder-resilient transition of Helical to Conical ground states in M$_{1/3}$NbS$_2$, M=Cr,Mn: Discussion and conclusions

 \section{Discussion and conclusions}

 { }

-Let us start from the textbook Cr sample, where we detect a \Cr~quadrupole triplet pattern, obscured in previous polycrystal data \cite{ogloblichev2018valence} probably owing to sample quality, but in line with more recent \CNSe~results \cite{ogloblichev2017magnetic,ogloblichev2021electronic}, indicating that our crystal belongs to the $P6_{3}22$ space group.
+Let us begin with the textbook Cr single crystal sample, where we observe a \Cr~~quadrupole triplet pattern, previously obscured in polycrystalline data \cite{ogloblichev2018valence}, likely due to lower sample quality.
+This observation is consistent with more recent \CNSe~~results \cite{ogloblichev2017magnetic,ogloblichev2021electronic}, supporting the conclusion that our crystal is of high quality and belongs to the $P6_{3}22$ space group.

-The on-site hyperfine field yields an estimate of the Cr magnetic moment of 2.6 \muB~at $T=0, H=0$, with a 13\% reduction over the spin-only Cr$^{3+}$ value of 3 \muB.
-Although older magnetization data \cite{Miyadai1983} report a value of 2.9 \muB~at 2 T, our result is in line with the observed \TN~111K and critical field value $\mu_0H_c=1.35(1)$ T in our crystal, Fig.~\ref{fig:conical} (b).
+The hyperfine field yields an estimate of the Cr magnetic moment of 2.6 \muB~at $T=0, H=0$, with a 13\% reduction over the spin-only Cr$^{3+}$ value of 3 \muB.
+Although older magnetization data \cite{Miyadai1983} report a value of 2.9 \muB~at 2 T, our result is in line with the observed \TN$=111$~K and critical field value $\mu_0H_c=1.35(1)$ T in our crystal, Fig.~\ref{fig:conical} (c).

-A small non vanishing moment on Nb of order 0.1-0.15 \muB, opposite to that of Cr is demonstrated by the \Nb\ hyperfine field, Fig.~\ref{fig:NbZF} and the field dependence of the spectra, Fig.~\ref{fig:Nb-vs-field}.
+A small non vanishing moment on Nb of the order of 0.1-0.15 \muB, opposite to that of Cr is demonstrated by the \Nb\ hyperfine field, Fig.~\ref{fig:NbZF}, and the field dependence of the spectra, Fig.~\ref{fig:Nb-vs-field}.
 DFT predicts this moment, due to Nb-Cr hybridization, together with a Cr moment closer to the spin-only value.
+The \Nb\ NMR data supported by the DFT insight confirm the microscopic spin structure suggested in Ref.~\cite{ogloblichev2021electronic}.

-DFT calculation of the EFG tensor show that its principal component, $V_{zz}$, is along $\hat c$ and orthogonal to \Bhf~in ZF, establishing that the splitting of the $m=\pm1$ satellites is the quadrupole frequency of Tab.~\ref{tab:hfq} \cite{ogloblichev2017magnetic}.
+DFT calculations of the EFG tensor show that its principal component, $V_{zz}$, is along $\hat c$ and orthogonal to \Bhf~in ZF, establishing that the splitting of the $m=\pm1$ satellites is the quadrupole frequency of Tab.~\ref{tab:hfq} \cite{ogloblichev2017magnetic}.

 A prior study \cite{hall2022comparative} indicates that $\mathbf H \perp \hat c$ generates the expected $2\pi$ domain walls corresponding to magnetic solitons (CSL), giving way to the FFM phase around $\mu_0 H = 40$ mT.
 In our data this is a tiny field compared to the substantial \bhf = 25 T, barely showing up as a flattening of the shifts (Fig.~\ref{fig:Cr_NMR} (b) towards $H=0$.